CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Related Work

-Recent research has increasingly favored utilizing the pre-trained capabilities of LLMs for text-to-SQL tasks via transfer learning methods.
-With their strong natural language understanding, LLMs can be adapted to complex domains such as healthcare with simple fine-tuning \citep{marshan2024medt5sql}.
+Recent research has increasingly shifted towards fine-tuning pre-trained LLMs for text-to-SQL tasks.
+With their strong natural language understanding, LLMs can be adapted to complex domains such as healthcare by fine-tuning on domain-specific question-SQL pairs to internalize both the schema structure and the specialized terminology of the target domain \citep{marshan2024medt5sql}.
 Since many LLMs in this area were at an early stage and often lack pre-training on coding tasks, many studies also focus on developing specialized decoding modules for LLMs during fine-tuning to enhance SQL syntactic correctness \citep{scholak-etal-2021-picard, pan2021bert}.